anubhavsrivastava/theanubhav.com/_posts/2019-03-10-dont-delay-technical-debts.md

 #### “if it’s not broke, don’t fix it” disease.

 If debt are huge, developer and in fact, teams hessit to clear up the huge task which was tiny in the beginning.
 This furthur results into 'turning a blind eye' behavior, not taking up issue unless it becomes a must fix.
 Final nail in the coffin is spread of this behavior/culture across devs, teams, orgs and company.
-For many organizations this is a huge cultural damage.
+For any organization, this is a huge cultural damage and hard to recover from.

 #### Prolonged design limitation

+A part of entire system, if suffers from technical limitation, consumer of the service also suffer over long time.
+If core service (say authentication) can only handle 'x' api calls per minute, other parts of the product will need to design its feature in accordant manner.
+Thus, adding a design limitation to multiple service and product as a whole.

-#### Reactive product developement instead of proactive.
+#### Reactive product development instead of proactive.

 ---